 Responsible for driving, helping load and delivering furniture and other large community donations to Gold Mine Resale Shops in Petoskey.
 This position will also supervise the movers during the pick-up and delivery process.
 Must meet state requirements for licensing and training, maintain/provide proof of a safe driving record, and be able to lift up to 50 pounds and load/handle larger furniture items.
 Part-time position on Tuesdays, only.
 Apply online at indeed.com, by email or Mon-Fri 10am-4pm at Gold Mine Resale Shops, 1878 US-31 North, Petoskey, MI 49770 or 1002 Emmet Street, Petoskey, MI 49770.
 EOE

 Women’s Resource Center of Northern Michigan’s (WRCNM) unpaid Bachelor’s level college internship provides the opportunity to learn and grow within a well-established agency with a strength-based, self-determination approach to serving survivors of domestic/sexual abuse.
 WRCNM will work with your college program staff/advisor to meet internship requirements.
 Interns gain in-depth education on social issues surrounding oppression/sexism/violence against women, including domestic abuse/sexual assault/human trafficking/stalking.
-Hands on experience within a team-based structure is provided at our Domestic Abuse/Sexual Assault Office and Safe Home through direct interaction with survivors and their family members.
+Hands on experience within a team-based structure is provided at our Domestic Abuse/Sexual Assault Program Office and Safe Home through direct interaction with survivors and their family members.
 Interns also assist in staffing the agency’s Help and Information Line providing information and referrals to callers, in addition to providing overall assistance within the Domestic Abuse/Sexual Assault Program.
-For more information contact the WRCNM Safe Home Coordinator, at (231) 347-1572.
+For more information or to inquire about current internship opportunities, please contact WRCNM’s Housing and Advocacy Director, at (231) 347-1572.